Joe Boyer, Professor

 Mark is a hydrologist, focused on forests and their role in regulating water movement and water quality.
 He and his students study the hydrologic cycle using water tracing techniques and data mining of large public databases.
 He teaches graduate classes in data visualization, forest ecology, and watershed hydrology.
 A major aspect of Mark’s work is serving as a research hydrologist with the Northern Research Station of the U.S. Forest Service.
 Mark has a B.S. in Biology from Minnesota State University, Mankato; a M.S. in hydrology from the University of Nevada, Reno; and a Ph.D. in water resources science from the University of Minnesota.

-June served as outreach and development coordinator for CFE from 2005-2010 and interim associate director from 2010-2011.
+June served as outreach and development coordinator for CFE from 2005-2010, interim associate director from 2010-2011, and associate director from 2012-2018.
 For CFE, she works on a variety of environmental planning and outreach projects helping to connect CFE and PSU to the region.
 She teaches courses in land use planning, land conservation, and outreach.
 June previously worked as a land use planner for the communities of Berlin and Plymouth, NH and as a water resources planner for the State of New Hampshire.
 She has a B.A. in geography from the University of Chicago, a M.A. in geography from the University of Colorado, and an Ed.D. in learning, leadership, and community from PSU.

-Amy M. Villamagna, Assistant Professor of Environmental Science & Policy
+Amy M. Villamagna, Associate Professor of Environmental Science & Policy

 Amy is a conservation ecologist who specializes in assessing the effects of land use and climate change on ecological function, ecosystem services, and the sustainable management of ecosystems.
 Using a combination of field and GIS techniques, she focuses at the ecosystem- and landscape-scale using principles of landscape, ecosystem, and community ecology to investigate the patterns and processes of our natural and semi-natural environments.
 Her current research largely focuses on developing frameworks and GIS tools to assess 1) the impact of land use and climate changes on ecosystems, their biodiversity, and the ecosystem services they provide, 2) landscape-level relationships among erosion, sediment loading, and the resilience of aquatic biota, and 3) how to manage natural resources and ecosystems adaptively with an understanding of societal needs and behavior, and 4) how human behavior creates opportunities and barriers to conservation and sustainability.
 She is passionate about engaging students in her research, both in the field and in the geospatial lab.
 Amy has a B.A. in environmental studies – policy from Eckerd College, a M.S. in sustainable development and conservation biology from the University of Maryland, and a Ph.D. in fisheries and wildlife science from Virginia Tech.